fumieval/ts-module-isolation/README.md

 # ts-module-isolation

-A TypeScript implementation of [fumieval/OrderOrder](https://github.com/fumieval/OrderOrder) for analyzing module dependencies and preventing jumbling of directories.
+A TypeScript implementation of [fumieval/OrderOrder](https://github.com/fumieval/OrderOrder) for analysing module dependencies and preventing jumbling of directories.

+## TL;DR

+Try running `npx ts-module-isolation` in your project directory and you'll see what this is about.

 ## Overview

-ts-module-isolation analyzes TypeScript/JavaScript codebases to ensure directories form a directed acyclic graph (DAG).
-It helps maintain clean, logical module hierarchies by detecting circular dependencies and violations of proper module organization.
+ts-module-isolation analyses TypeScript/JavaScript codebases to ensure directory dependencies form a directed acyclic graph (DAG).
+When a module in one directory imports from another directory, it can be thought of as a dependency relationship between those directories.
+Aligning these dependencies helps maintain clean, logical module hierarchies by detecting circular dependencies.

 ## Features

-- **Dependency Analysis**: Analyzes TypeScript/JavaScript imports to build module dependency graphs
+- **Dependency Analysis**: Analyses TypeScript/JavaScript imports to build module dependency graphs
 - **Circular Dependency Detection**: Identifies feedback arcs that create cycles in module dependencies
-- **Multiple Output Formats**: Supports text reports, JSON output, and DOT graph visualization
+- **Multiple Output Formats**: Supports text reports, JSON output, and Dot graph visualization
-- **Detailed Reporting**: Provides actionable insights and recommendations for code organization
+- **Detailed Reporting**: Provides actionable insights and recommendations for code organisation

 ## Installation